BenG-07/Trackmania-WebHook/README.md

 ## Configuration
 ### Discord
-* Grant @everyone permission to "Use External Emojis".
+* Grant @everyone permission to "Use External Emojis" in the channel of the webhook.
 (This is used to display the achieved medal)
 ### Trackmania
 * Discord Webhook URL: copy the entire webhook URL (e.g.: `https://discord.com/api/webhooks/223704706495545344/3d89bb7572e0fb30d8128367b3b1b44fecd1726de135cbe28a41f8b2f777c372ba2939e72279b94526ff5d1bd4358d65cf11`) into the "Discord WebHook-URL" field in the settings.